Choko256/js-minilib/README.md

     */
     fileField: "filename",
     /*
-    	singleRequest: By default, Uploady will sent one request per file.
+    	singleRequest: By default, Uploady will send one request per file.
 You can override this behaviour by setting `singleRequest` to `true`
     */